mdm/int82.dev/_drafts/drawing-secret-santas.md

 3. The maximum flow will use the maximum number of giver to receiver edges possible, because otherwise it would not maximize the flow from the source to the giver vertices.

-This means that in the maximum flow as calculated by the Ford-Fulkerson algorithm every edge from a giver to a receiver that is used (i.e. every edge that is assigned a flow greater than 0) is part of the maximum cardinality matching we want to calculate.
+This means that, in the maximum flow as calculated by the Ford-Fulkerson algorithm, every edge from a giver to a receiver that is used (i.e. every edge that is assigned a flow greater than 0) is part of the maximum cardinality matching we want to calculate.